UTSA-ICS/sid-server/doc/source/configuration.rst

-For existing installations that already use file-based domain-specific configurations who wish to migrate to the SQL-based approach, the ``keystone-manage`` command can be used to upload all configuration files to the SQL database:
+For existing installations that already use file-based domain-specific configurations who wish to migrate to the SQL-based approach, the ``sidserver-manage`` command can be used to upload all configuration files to the SQL database:

 .. code-block:: bash

-    $ keystone-manage domain_config_upload --all
+    $ sidserver-manage domain_config_upload --all

 Once uploaded, these domain-configuration options will be visible via the Identity API as well as applied to the domain-specific drivers.
 It is also